-Once we have received your completed claim form we will investigate the circumstances leading up to the incident, and the information you have provided.
+Before submitting your claim, please ensure you have evidence of the exact defect that you believe was the cause of your incident and evidence of the damages caused where possible.
+Once we have received your completed claim form, we will investigate the circumstances leading up to the incident, and the information you have provided.
 You will be asked to provide evidence to support your claim such as photographs particularly of the incident location.

 Your claim form and the results of our investigation will be passed to our claim handlers who will assess legal liability for the incident and inform you if the claim is accepted or rejected.
 It may be that someone else is responsible for causing the incident, or that the place where it happened is the responsibility of others.

 You will be required to provide receipted invoices to support a claim for damage to property.
 You may want to take copies for yourself before sending us your original documents, however these will be returned in due course if requested.

 By law you must keep your losses to a minimum.
 For cases involving damage it is advisable to repair the property as quickly as possible.
 Compensation settlements will only be based on the original loss and not subsequent consequential losses.

 If you have been injured, our claims handlers or litigation solicitors may ask for medical evidence from your doctor, or other supporting evidence; for example, if you have included a claim for loss of earnings.

 The decision will be based on the facts and the law and will always reflect what conclusion it is believed the courts would come to.